 3. Tell Google to pick up the pace!

 While Google will eventually pick up your new posts, it's also wise to make it as easy as possible for Google to know about your newest stuff.

 First, if you aren't sure whether or not your site is indexed in Google (especially for newer blogs), try searching for site:[yoururl], like this:

-If your site wasn't indexed, you'd get a blank results page.
+If your site weren't indexed, you'd get a blank results page.

 Now, let's shift our attention to Google's Search Console.
 If you aren't already set up with the Search Console, take a moment and set yourself up…now.